 Most of the images created by Camp Nevernice are carved from linoleum.
 Linoleum is a dense material that is harder than rubber, but softer than wood.
 This particular relief-printing process is called Linocut.
 With relief printing, only the raised areas get ink and produce the image and the recessed areas stay “white.”
-To create this topography, you use tools.
+To create this topography, you use gauge tools.
 I prefer Speedball or Flexcut palm handled carving tools.
 Generally, these prints are reductive which means you use one block to create all or some of the layers.

 With reduction printing, you start with the whole block for the first color (usually the lightest color and often the full background) and cut it down to the last color (the line work, or “key block”).
 This means that all the prints are limited to that specific edition.
 The block is destroyed as the image is created.
 If you need to print 100 posters, you have to print a little over 100 to make sure you have your intended quantity by the time you’ve finished printing.
 You print all 100 with the first color.
 Then carve away from the block what needs to stay that color, and then print the same 100 sheets again with the new carving and new ink (but from the same block).
 Continue this process until you get to the final line work for the image!